Tamils Rehabilitation Organisation

-The Tamils Rehabilitation Organisation (TRO) was established in 1985 in Tamil Nadu in southeastern India by Tamil refugees fleeing the violence in North and East Sri Lanka.
+The Tamils Rehabilitation Organisation (TRO) was established in 1985 in Tamil Nadu in southeastern India by Sri Lankan Tamil refugees fleeing the violence in North and East Sri Lanka.
 Its initial operation was to provide relief to the refugees in India.
 After the signing of the Indo-Sri Lanka Accord and the subsequent fighting between the LTTE and the Indian Peace Keeping Force, TRO moved its operation and headquarters to Jaffna in Northern Sri Lanka.

 The headquarters moved again to Killinochchi after Jaffna was taken by Sri Lanka Armed Forces in 1995.
 After the signing of the ceasefire agreement in 2002 between the LTTE and the Government of Sri Lanka, TRO was recognised by the Government as a legitimate NGO and was granted NGO status.
 During the period 2002 to 2005 TRO operated from offices across Sri Lanka in both Government and LTTE controlled areas providing post war and post tsunami relief and rehabilitation to Tamil community.

-Tamils Rehabilitation Organisation (TRO) received an award on 22 August 2005.
-The Government of Sri Lanka / President recognized TRO with the award for the construction of post-tsunami transitional shelters.